DianZzzz/DianZzzz.github.io/_finance/CFA/Asset-Allocation.md

 - Consumable/transformable Assets
 - Store of Value of Assets

+### VaR

+A 100 million portfolio has a 1.37% VaR at the 5% probability over one week means that over one week, the portfolio could lose 1.37% of 100 million or 1.37 million.
+There is a 5% chance that more than this will be lost and a 95% chance that less than this will be lost.

+#### Advantages of VaR
+- It has become the industry standard for risk measurement and is required by many regulators.
+- It aggregates all risk into one single, easy to understand number.
+- It can be used in capital allocation.

+#### Disadvantages of VaR
+- Some of the methods (Monte Carlo) are difficult and expensive.
+- The different computation methods can generate different estimates of VaR.
+- It can generate a false sense of security.
+It is only as good as the inputs and estimation process.
+Even when done correctly it is probabilistic; things can always be worse.
+- It is one-sided, focusing on the left tail in the return distribution, and ignores any upside potential.

 ### Optimal Choice Between One Risky Asset and Risk Free Asset
 w* =1/λ * (μ−r_f/σ^2)
 λ: investor's risk aversion